lyz-code/blue-book/docs/linux/zfs.md

           message: "This usually happens before the ZFS becomes unresponsible"
 ```

-And to patch it you can use a [software watchdog that reproduces the error](#configure-a-watchdog) and automatically resets the server
+And to patch it you can use a [software watchdog that reproduces the error](#configure-a-watchdog) and automatically resets the server.
+Another patch can be to [Configure the deadman failsafe measure](#configure-the-deadman-failsafe-measure) to `panic`.

 ## [kernel NULL pointer dereference in zap_lockdir](https://github.com/openzfs/zfs/issues/11804)